brandonchaffee/arbitria/docs/prop-appendix.rst

                     | will be set to the sender balance and the total yes votes of the proposal will
                     | increase by the difference between the sender past yes votes and the senders current
                     | balance.
 This process is mirrored for a sender vote to not approve with the senders no
-                    | votes and the total no votes for th proposal.
+                    | votes and the total no votes for the proposal.

 Emits               *None*